Luczinsritter/event_driven_backtesting_engine/README.md

 ## Overview

 Modular Python framework for **event‑driven backtesting** at tick or bar level, designed to replicate realistic trading execution.
 The engine focuses on **capital tracking, trade‑level analytics, and disciplined execution logic**, ensuring signals are generated at *t* and executed at *t+1* to eliminate look‑ahead bias.

 Validated with simple EMA and ARIMA strategies — not for performance optimisation, but to **demonstrate robustness of the framework**:
 - **Single‑position simulations** (long/short)
 - **Integrated execution logic** with realistic order handling
 - **Transparent trade journaling** for post‑analysis and risk metrics

+> note : Currently demonstrated with bar‑level data from Yahoo Finance, but the event‑driven architecture is designed to support true tick‑level feeds if provided.

 ## Features